ericharmeling/in-60-seconds/PITCHME.md

 @snap[south span-100]
 @ul[spaced text-10]
-- Issue write from Node 3 to Table 1.
+- You send insert statement from Node 3 to Table 1 (Range 1).
-- Leaseholder node for Range 1 is the same as the Raft leader node (Node 1).
+- Leaseholder replica for Range 1 is the same replica as the Raft leader.
+This replica is on Node 1.
-- Write request sent to Node 1.
+- Request sent to Node 1.
 @ulend
 @snapend